Scott Bradlee’s Post Modern Jukebox Hideaway

 What else do I need to know?

-Singers and band members will change from week to week so it could be an entirely different show if you see it multiple times.
+Singers and band members will change so it could be an entirely different show if you see it multiple times.

 What’s the bottom line?

-If you like them on YouTube you’re probably going to love them in person.
+If you like them on YouTube you’re going to love them in person.

 Scott Bradlee’s Post Modern Jukebox has wracked up hundreds of millions of views on YouTube for their videos of pop classics redone with old-school arrangements.
 For a primer, check out their torch song remake of Britney’s “Toxic,” their 50’s rock and roll cover of Toto’s “Africa,” or their flapper era version of Carly Rae Jepson’s “Call Me Maybe” as a starters.